Get a property report and suburb profile for any property in Oatley

 Oatley suburb profile

-Oatley is a picturesque suburb located in the southern part of Sydney, known for its tranquil atmosphere and natural beauty.
-Nestled along the Georges River, Oatley offers residents a peaceful lifestyle with plenty of green spaces, including the popular Oatley Park.
-The suburb features a mix of charming heritage homes and modern residences, attracting families and professionals alike.
-Oatley’s village-like shopping precinct, quality schools, and convenient public transport options, including a train station, make it a desirable location.
-Its blend of suburban serenity and accessibility to Sydney’s CBD ensures Oatley remains a sought-after community.
+Oatley is a picturesque suburb located in the southern part of Sydney, known for its tranquil environment and natural beauty.
+Nestled along the Georges River, Oatley offers residents a serene lifestyle with plenty of green spaces, including the popular Oatley Park and its scenic bushwalking trails.
+The suburb features a mix of charming heritage homes and modern residences, appealing to families and professionals alike.
+Oatley’s village atmosphere is enhanced by its local cafes, shops, and community events.
+With convenient access to public transport and quality schools, Oatley is a sought-after destination for those seeking a peaceful yet connected suburban lifestyle.

 Oatley property market performance

-Oatley's property market has shown positive growth over the past 12 months, with house values increasing by 6.1% and unit values rising by 7.4%.
-The median house price over the past three months has averaged $2.13 million, while units have averaged $920,000, indicating strong demand in the area.
+Oatley's property market has experienced consistent growth over the past 12 months, with house values rising by 6.2% and unit values increasing by 7.6%.
+The current median house price stands at $2.76 million, while the median unit price is approximately $995,000.

 HousesUnits